goharShoukat/Met-Ocean-Assessment/README.md

 Occasionaly, use the command from your terminal after entering the folder where the repositor was cloned: git pull

 This automatically updates the library and provides all new functionalities that the contributors have included.
+For the two commands stated above to work with the terminal, 'git' has to be installed in your system.
+If it isn't, then manually clone the repository from Github.
+This however means that every time you wish to sync the repository with the source code, a manual download will be required which can lead to loss of old data files.

 This tool is designed to run with Python 3.7 and above.
 The following additional  libraries are needed to successfully run this program:
 - Netfcdf4